noheltcj/RxCommon/README.md

 # RxCommon
-A multi-platform (Native, JVM, iOS, macOS, and JS) implementation of ReactiveX.
+A multi-platform (Native, JVM, iOS, macOS, and JS) ReactiveX implementation.

 ## Documentation
 Please refer to <https://reactivex.io> for documentation.

-While this is currently only a partial implementation, I'm doing my best to follow the spec as closely as possible.

 ### Sources
 The reactivex documentation covers much of the functionality.
-If there are any significant discrepancies, excluding those I've illuminated within this documentation, please post an issue.
+If there are any significant discrepancies, excluding those illuminated within this documentation, please post an issue.

 * [Observable](<http://reactivex.io/documentation/observable.html>)
 * Single - Similar to observable, but will complete when the first value is emitted.